 It is a good idea to choose moisture wicking socks during the hotter months as well.
 This way, they won’t get logged down with moisture that can seep into your skates.
 Instead, the socks will allow the moisture to evaporate more readily.

-What to Wear Roller Skating in Winter
+What to Wear Rollerblading or Roller Skating in Winter

 Just because the temperature drops does not mean that you have to give up skating.
 You just have to adapt your clothing to the season.

 As mentioned, bulky clothing won’t really work for roller skating.
 This is why I would suggest layering clothes so that you stay warm but at the same time, avoid restricting your movements.
 To start with, opt for a thicker pair of socks than what you usually wear.